ClickHouse/clickhouse-docs/contrib-writing-guide.md

 - ways to avoid 404s
 - examples of techniques used throughout the ClickHouse docs

+## Check the look of your documentation changes

+There are a few options that are all useful depending on how large or complex your edits are.

+### Use the GitHub web interface to edit

+Every page in the docs has an **Edit this page** link that opens the page in the GitHub editor.
+GitHub has Markdown support with a preview feature.
+The details of GitHub Markdown and the documentation Markdown are a bit different but generally this is close enough, and the person merging your PR will build the docs and check them.

+### Install a Markdown editor or plugin for your IDE

+Usually, these plugins provide a preview of how the markdown will render, and they catch basic errors like unclosed tags very early.

 ## Building the docs

 You can build the ClickHouse docs on most machines.
 Our build process is a little different because part of our docs are in the [ClickHouse](https://github.com/ClickHouse/ClickHouse/) repo, and the rest are in the ClickHouse/clickhouse-docs repo.
 Here is the process on macOS: